 4 Techniques to Crush a Mock Sales Call in a Job Interview

 Do Your Research in Advance – Whether the Mock Sales Call takes place during your phone screen or the in-person interview, be ready.
 Research your prospective employer's website.
 Learn not only what they do and who their customers are, but why they're in business.
-Why your prospective employer got into business is often a more compelling introduction to a buyer than products and services, especially in an initial conversation (or Mock Sales Call!).
+Why your prospective employer got into business is often a more compelling introduction to a buyer than products and services, especially in an initial conversation (or mock sales interview!).
+As you will hear throughout this, any time you can show that you have done prior research in an interview is fantastic!

 Don't Sell—Ask Questions – Too often, an interviewee bombs the Mock Sales Call by going straight into their "elevator pitch."
 If you already went to the trouble of finding out who you're selling to, why not find out their needs?
 What is unique about the buyer's situation or challenges that would make what you're selling a good fit for them?
 People tend to be more open to a conversation when it's about them and their challenges.

-Plan for a Second Attempt – Time permitting, the most experienced interviewers will ask you to do the Mock Sales Call twice.
+Plan for a Second Attempt – Time permitting, the most experienced interviewers will ask you to do the mock sales call twice.
 Why?
 They want to see whether you can take their tips to heart and incorporate them into the next call.
 They want to see if you're coachable.
 After your first Mock Sales Call, ask for feedback and take notes.
 If they don't ask you to try it again, ask them if you can.
 Show them you're resilient AND coachable.
 This is a critical way to also differentiate yourself from other candidates.

 Don't worry if your first mock sales pitch or call does not come together exactly as you planned it.
 It takes years of planning to really nail a mock sales call interview.